XiaotongNi/custom-writing-assistant/README.md

 # AI Proofreader

-A web-based proofreader that utilizes LLM for intelligent text correction with sentence-level diff visualization.
+A web-based proofreader that utilizes LLM for intelligent text correction.

 ## Features